bmp7008/ritcct-website/content/about.md

 On our site you can find announcements and our calendar.
 Each week, we broadcast the time, place, and plans for our upcoming meeting.

-If you have any suggestions, just show up with them or add them to the calendar — new ideas are always welcome.
+If you have any suggestions, just show up with them or fill out the suggestions form — new ideas are always welcome.
 Thank you for your interest!

 谢谢你看一看！